sakrist/Swift_OpenGL_Example/README.md

 <img src=screen2.png width="500">

 ### Kind of Conclusion
-When I start writing this example, my expirence with Swift was zero, except that I read a book, ok half of book, ok first 15 pages :).
-I promice to read it all.
+At beginning of work on example, my expirence with Swift was zero, except that I read a book, ok half book, ok first 15 pages :).
+I promice, will read it all.
 So, I can sum that even with low knowledges in Swift, but with expirence in C/C++/Objective-C, you can easily develop some basic app like this.

 Also want to say that I do like Swift [Package Manager](https://swift.org/package-manager/#conceptual-overview) and Modules concept.